OfficeDev/fluent-blocks/README.md

 ## ⚠️ In active development

-This project’s API is subject to breaking changes and is not yet on any release cycle.
+This project’s API is subject to unannounced breaking changes and is not yet on any release cycle.

 ## Contributing